osmcode/node-osmium/doc/tutorial.md

 old versions of the OSM data ("history file") or is a "change file" (`.osc`), this attribute can be true or false.

 The same works for ways and relations.
-Changelog objects are different and not documented here.
+Changeset objects are different and not documented here.

 ### Accessing the Tags